INDICATORS OF STRONG EDUCATIONAL ARTS PROGRAMS

 COMPONENTS OF A QUALITY VISUAL ARTS PROGRAM

 Quality Teachers.
 The most important aspect of a quality art program is a teacher who will provide stability and enable an art program to grow.
 Passionate teachers attract students to their classes and motivate students to take additional art classes.
-It is much easier to build a program if a teacher is full-time rather than half or part time.
+It is much easier to build a program if a teacher is full-time rather than half- or part-time.
 If the position is not attractive, it will be hard to retain great teachers necessary to make a program successful.

 Manageable Class Sizes.
 Art classes provide opportunities for nearly all students to feel successful.
 However, when the class is too full, teachers have difficulty managing the number and giving personal attention to each student.
 Administrators are advised to have a discussion with each art teacher to see how many students the physical environment can accommodate: including the size of the room and the number of seats available, as well as the number of computers or other equipment that can be provided.
 As students with special needs, language challenges, and behavior issues can find success in art classes, many students needing accommodations are likely to be enrolled.
 If an art class has a high percentage of students needing special consideration, additional art teachers may be needed.

 Properly Equipped Classrooms.
 Every art teacher should have her own classroom equipped with a large sink for art production and cleanup (multiple sinks encouraged), as well as sufficient storage space for art materials and student work.
 A ceramics classroom should have sinks with a clay trap to prevent the pipes from clogging with clay, as well as a ventilation system designed to suck dust particles out of the air.
 (Exposure to clay dust year after year is a health hazard for a ceramics teacher.)
-The kiln (or kilns), which must meet OSHA standards, should have separate space with plenty of ventilation in a different room from the one where students work.
+The kiln (or kilns), which must meet OSHA standards, should have a separate space with plenty of ventilation in a different room from the one where students work.

 Materials.
 As art supplies are expensive, the lab fees must be sufficient to cover the art teacher’s basic needs.
 New art teachers might need administration help in setting up a basic classroom and getting a class set of materials such as paint, brushes, colored pencils, etc. Some materials including paper, clay, and tape are used up quickly and must be frequently replenished, but other materials can be used several years after the start-up purchase.
 Administrators need to recognize that materials for some classes are much more expensive than for others depending on the media required.
-The administration should also be willing to allocate funds to purchase and maintain more expensive items such as printing presses, mat cutters, ceramics wheels, kilns, computers, and cameras, etc.
+The administration should also be willing to allocate funds to purchase and maintain more expensive items such as printing presses, mat cutters, ceramics wheels, kilns, computers, cameras, etc.

 Displays and Galleries.
 The state core standards include presentation, so displaying student artwork is an important component of a successful program.
 Ideally, schools would be designed with built-in display cases or gallery space built right into the building.
 If these are not available, wall space can be designated in the hallways or a common area for student artwork.
 Portable display boards such as Pro Panels can be set up in the hallways, library, or commons area to put together an exhibition.
 Administrators can show support by purchasing permanent student and professional artwork for the hallways, media center, office, and/or classrooms.

 Art Shows.
 An authentic motivation for art students is to display their work in art shows.
-As many shows require the artwork to be matted and framed, the art department should have financial support available to purchase the mat board and frames.
+Because many shows require the artwork to be matted and framed, the art department should have financial support available to purchase the mat board and frames.

 Support.
 Art teachers need the support of their faculty and administration.
 Art teachers and custodians should be able to work together to keep a clean and safe environment.
 Art teachers must feel that their administrator values the arts, including their subject specialty, and their hard work in teaching.
 Administrators can show support by highlighting the art department’s achievements, giving art teachers the resources they need, and supporting their art teachers’ professional development.